jefebromden/jefebromden.github.io/content/posts/firefox-addon-basics.md

 Now that the addon is created, when you make a change on the extension, you have to come back to this page and click on `Reload`

 ## Cookbook
-Every keyword on the `manifest.json` file are called `shotcut` Before adding a shortcut, don't forget to add a colon after the last line on the `json` file
+Every keyword on the `manifest.json` file are called `shortcut` Before adding a shortcut, don't forget to add a colon after the last line on the `json` file

 ### Adding Functionality
 There are four ways to add functionality to an addon.
 Some has its own shortcuts:
-- `background_script`: Is a single long-running process.
-You can use them, for example, to collect some statistics on the sites you visit

 - `Content Scripts`: Executed on a specific pages.
 You can use the DOM to read details and make changes on the page, like styling.
-You can inser this kind of script in two ways:
+You can insert this kind of script in two ways:
   - Injecting a script from a `Background Script`[1]
   - Using the `content_script` shortcut

 - Using a `browser_action` popup.
 It gets terminated when it is closed[2].
 With this option, you can call the script by:
   - Adding a `listener` on the background script
   - Using a `script tag` on the popup itself

+- `background_script`: Is a single long-running process.
+You can use them, for example, to collect some statistics on the sites you visit

 #### Using the `content_script` shortcut
 - Point to the `javascript` script you want to execute on the page